-Windows 2003 and Windows XP include as Telnet Service that allows remote users to log on to the operating system and run console programs using the command line, in the same way that they do on UNIX.
-Oracle supports the use of command line utilities, such as SQLPlus, Export, Import, and SQLLoader, using this feature, but does not support their GUI tools.
+Windows includes a Telnet Service that allows remote users to log on to the operating system and run console programs using the command line.
+Oracle supports database command line utilities such as sqlplus, sqlldr, import, and export using this feature, but does not support the database GUI tools such as Oracle Universal Installer and Oracle Net Configuration Assistant.